 If you have no idea what cryonics is, or if you want a thorough refresher, I recommend WaitButWhy's Why Cryonics Makes Sense.

 This sequence is US-focused, since I went through the process in the US.
 It's also somewhat Alcor-biased, since I chose Alcor quite early on in the process.
-However, I've collaborated with both non-US cryonicists and people signed up with the Cryonics Institute, so I'm confident there will be useful information no matter where you are or which institution you choose to keep you in a freezer.
+However, I've collaborated with both non-US cryonicists and people signed up with the Cryonics Institute, so I'm confident there will be useful information no matter where you are or which institution you choose to keep you in a vat of liquid nitrogen.

 I had intended to polish this sequence more before publishing it, but it was suggested to me that it might be really important to get it out ahead of fourth-wave COVID, so I'll be releasing a new post every Tuesday starting today.
 As a result, I'm not as completely confident in all of my claims and decisions as I had hoped to be, and some things are subject to change as I get farther in the process myself.
 However, points of uncertainty are noted clearly throughout the sequence, and I'm happy to answer any questions about my thought process.